Welcome to the Tour de Cashiers

 Cyclists followone of three routes of up to 100 miles across Jackson, Macon and Transylvania Counties riding steep climbs and fast descents over 10,500 feet-plus of elevation changes.
 The event offers adventurous athletic challenges suitable for the seasoned to beginner rider.
 And for all, it's great outdoor recreation amid breathtaking natural scenery featuring granite-faced mountains, flowering valleys and running rivers.

 This year, the CENTURY RIDE will kick off at 8:00 a.m.
 (NOTE: NEW TIME) from The Village Green Commons on Frank Allen Road.
 On-site registration and post-event festivities will be held at the Commons pavilion.
-METRIC and QUARTER CENTURY RIDERS will leave at 9:00 a.m.
+METRIC RIDERS will depart at 8:30 a.m. and QUARTER CENTURY riders will begin at 9 a.m. sharp.